An operational continuum limit of quantum combs: Introduction

 \section{Introduction}

 Fundamental to the history of our description of quantum mechanical systems is a history of capturing dynamics.
 But modern quantum information often eschews the role of time, favouring instead a discretised picture where the wall clock, representing physical time, is conspicuously left absent.
 This reflects in part a change in priorities; rather than simply describing quantum systems, the emphasis amid the so-called `second quantum revolution' has typically been instead to \emph{manipulate} dynamics for the construction of some interesting state.
-In this idealisation, the temporal aspect is made implicit via the depth of some atomic circuit element, abstracted away from its physical implementation.
+In this idealisation, the temporal aspect is made implicit via the depth of some atomic circuit element and abstracted away from its physical implementation.
+But, as we contend in this work, the underlying laws of physics can and should be restored to the information-theoretic treatment of quantum dynamics.

-To some degree, this can be linked to the underlying reality.
 When viewed as a series of discrete steps, the evolution of a quantum system can be understood as a sequence of apparatuses that take states from one point in time to the next.
-This view emphasises the role of control in quantum mechanics, and suggests that control should be considered a fundamental aspect of the theory.
-This idea of a `user interface', as Hardy calls it~\cite{Hardy_2012}, is in accord with the operational view of quantum theory, where experimenters make choices of measurements and collect measurement outcomes and is the most general way to view the dynamics of quantum system.
+This operational view of quantum theory emphasises the role of control in quantum mechanics, and suggests that experimenters making choices of measurements and collecting measurement outcomes is the most general way to view the dynamics of quantum system.
 Indeed, the study of multi-time processes using this perspective has steadily gathered more and more interest amidst the backdrop of maturing quantum technologies -- and in tandem with our growing theoretical understanding of closed and open quantum systems~\cite{strathearn_efficient_2018,Cygorek-2022, whiteWhatCanUnitary2025, white2022NonMarkovianQuantumProcess, whiteDemonstrationNonMarkovianProcess2020,aloisio-complexity,White-2025-Unifying-NM, Dowling-2024-Tree-PTs,Pollock2018-Process-Tensors,Milz-2021-GMEinTime, PhysRevLett.126.200401,Gribben2022usingenvironmentto}.